 Since his election in 1991, Bob McCulloch has been the top prosecutor in St. Louis County.
-A Democrat with a reputation for being tough on crime, he comes from a law enforcement family.
-He was 12 when his father, a police officer, was shot and killed by a black suspect in 1964.
+A Democrat with a reputation for being tough on crime, he comes from a law-enforcement family.
+He was 12 years old when his father, a police officer, was shot and killed by a black suspect in 1964.

 Some critics, including St. Louis County Executive Charlie Dooley, questioned McCulloch's ability to be objective in the Ferguson case.
-They wondered if the loss of his father in such circumstances creates a built-in bias.
+They wondered if losing his father in such circumstances creates a built-in bias.

 MISSOURI STATE HIGHWAY PATROL CAPT.
 RON JOHNSON

 During a 27-year career, Capt.
-Ron Johnson rose from patrolman to chief of the 11-county division of the Missouri State Highway Patrol that includes St. Louis and its suburbs.
+Ron Johnson climbed from patrolman to chief of the 11-county division of the Missouri State Highway Patrol that includes St. Louis and its suburbs.

 Johnson's calm but commanding presence drew high praise from many observers.
 When Johnson, who is black, walked down the streets of Ferguson with protesters, many demonstrators shook his hand or posed for photos with him.
 He reminded locals of his Ferguson roots and suggested that he, too, had lessons to learn from the case.

-"We all ought to be thanking the Browns for Michael, because Michael's going to make it better for our sons, so they can be better black men," he said in August.
+"We all ought to be thanking the Browns for Michael, because Michael's going to make it better for our sons, so they can be better black men," he said during public remarks in August.